Here are some excuses people make about spaying and neutering and the truth behind them.

 It’s true: spaying and neutering has a reputation for ‘staving off undesirable habits‘ such as marking and humping.
 However, allegations that spaying and neutering will make a dog fat, lazy, less loving, less protective, or less playful are categorically unfounded.
 Additionally, dogs do not have a concept of sexual identity and ego like humans, so they will not feel or act like they are “missing something” after the procedure.

 I don’t want to give my dog unnecessary surgery.

-Neutering males ‘prevents testicular cancer’ and other life-threatening illnesses.
+Neutering males ‘prevents prostate and testicular cancer‘ and other life-threatening illnesses.
 Studies show that spaying and neutering young dogs (approx. six months old) generally results in less bleeding, quicker recovery, and increased skeletal bone growth.
 Spayed and neutered dogs live up to three years longer than their unaltered counterparts.*